The Best Amex Hilton Honors Credit Card Strategy

 No

-With the current bonus, you can earn 150,000 Hilton Honors points after spending $3,000 in the first three months of card membership for an annual fee of $95 USD.
+At the time of writing, you could earn 155,000 Hilton Honors points after spending $3,000 in the first three months of card membership for an annual fee of $150 USD.

 Similar to the Hilton business card, the only use case for keeping this card past the first year would be to earn the annual free night certificate provided you can spend $15,000 USD on the card in a calendar year or for easy Hilton Gold status.
 You can also potentially receive offers to upgrade to the Hilton Aspire card as well.